 After:

 "You are a senior JavaScript/TypeScript developer.
-Write a function that validates a registration form with fields: email, password (min 8 characters, 1 uppercase, 1 number), password confirmation.
-The function returns an object with errors by field.
+Write a function that validates a signup form with these fields: email, password (min 8 characters, 1 uppercase, 1 number), password confirmation.
+The function should return an object with errors per field.
 Write in TypeScript with strict types.
 Add JSDoc comments and 3 test cases."

 Example 8: Translating content